awsdocs/amazon-vpc-network-administrator-guide/doc_source/CustomerGateway-Windows.md

 ## Step 6: Test the VPN Connection<a name="TestConnection"></a>

 To test that the VPN connection is working correctly, launch an instance into your VPC, and ensure that it does not have an Internet connection\.
 After you've launched the instance, ping its private IP address from your Windows server\.
-The VPN tunnel comes up when traffic is generated from the customer gateway, therefore the ping command also initiates the VPN connection\.
+The VPN tunnel comes up when traffic is generated from the customer gateway device, therefore the ping command also initiates the VPN connection\.

 **To launch an instance in your VPC and get its private IP address**